inventaire/inventaire-wiki/Data.md

 Those data will are published under a [CC0 license](https://en.wikipedia.org/wiki/CC0), so that the Wikidata community can import the entities that are relevant to Wikidata following their criteria.

 ### Web data seeds
 **Basic Facts on books editions extracted from the wide web, proceessed, and enriched** to bootstrap the data set of an edition missing to the database.
 This is made in an attempt to ease and somewhat automatize what a user encountering missing data would have to do manually: go on the web, searching basic facts like a title, the author's name, a book cover.
+This data collection is done by a closed source external service nicknamed [dataseed](https://github.com/inventaire/inventaire/blob/master/server/data/dataseed/dataseed.js).
 That's a temporary solution, waiting to be replaced by more reliable data sources, like raw libraries and publishers open data.

 ## Data structure